Category Archives: Satirical Films

 And what schoolboy or schoolgirl hasn’t fantasized at how delicious it would be to give bullies or other bastards their just deserts for making their lives miserable?

 I’ve seen the film twice and can never account for the inexplicable changes from color to black and white in various scenes.
 Anderson claims that this was done for budget reasons but others have done a deeper dive and hypothesized that the color versus black and white has more to do with fantasy.
-Whatever the reason it successfully offers a surrealistic measure.

 If… (1968) is a wonderful film that is open to interpretation and much open dialogue after viewing it.
 Isn’t that what cinema is all about?
-A discussion of the merits and conclusion of a particular film?
+A discussion of the merits and conclusions of a particular film?

 W.-2008